-HRSA estimates approximately \$3,000,000 to be available annually to fund up to 3 recipients.
+HRSA estimates approximately \$5,000,000 to be available annually to fund up to five recipients.
+The actual amount available will not be determined until enactment of the final FY 2022 federal appropriation.
 You may apply for a ceiling amount of up to \$1,000,000 total cost (includes both direct and indirect, facilities and administrative costs) per year.

-The period of performance is September 1, 2021 through August 31, 2025 (four years).
-Funding beyond the first year is subject to the availability of appropriated funds for the RMOMS program in subsequent fiscal years, satisfactory recipient performance, and a decision that continued funding is in the best interest of the Federal Government.
+The period of performance is September 1, 2022 through August 31, 2026 (4 years).
+Funding beyond the first year is subject to the availability of appropriated funds for RMOMS in subsequent fiscal years, satisfactory progress, and a decision that continued funding is in the best interest of the Federal Government.